 The Jungfrau region in one day

 The Jungfrau region is relatively small.
 Still, it deserves much more time than a day.
 You need at least a week to explore the region properly.
-However, if you don't have much time, or if you're interested in a quick introduction, this one day trip might be just what you need.
+But if you don't have much time, or if you're interested in a quick introduction, this one-day trip might be just what you need.
 We're sure you will enjoy the scenic rides and beautiful spots along the way!

 The forum allows you to post your questions and discuss your plans.